 Food additives may be used in a variety of ways, including:

-- To maintain consistency or texture — to sustain smoothness or prevent the food from separating, caking, or clumping.
+- To maintain consistency or texture: Emulsifiers, stabilizers, and thickeners help to sustain smoothness or prevent the food from separating, caking, or clumping.

-- To improve or retain nutritional value: Enrichment replaces nutrients lost in processing — this occurs with grains, as some vitamins and minerals are lost in the milling process.
-Fortification adds a nutrient that wasn't there before and may be lacking in many people's diets.
-Iodized salt is an example.
-This has proven useful in preventing goiter, a thyroid disease caused by a deficiency in iodine.
-Enriched and fortified foods are labeled as such.
+- To improve or retain nutritional value: Enrichment replaces nutrients from grains, vitamins, and minerals that are lost in the milling process.
+Fortification adds a nutrient that wasn't there before in order to address diet deficiencies.
+These processes have helped reduce malnutrition globally.
+For example, iodized salt has proven beneficial in preventing goiter, a thyroid disease caused by a deficiency in iodine.

 Hope this provides you with lots of useful information,

 Can’t find information on the site about your health concern or issue?

 Submit a new comment